christiankozalla/nextjs-blog/posts/css-display-property-explained.md

 </p>

 When applying the CSS above to a `block` element, i. e. `#with-underline` being a `<div>` or `<p>`, the _multiline_ underline animation fails :rage:

+The background-image is at the bottom of the whole _block_, and not multiline like intended.

 Simply adding `display: inline` to the respective element (or changing it to an `inline` HTML element by default like `<span>` or `<a>`) gives us the wanted solution of a multiline underline animation on hover! :tada: